jyp/topics/PolyTest/PolyTest.markdown

 # Intro

 Testing lends itself well to concrete functions.
-Polymorphic (higher order) functions are more abstract and are often considered easy to proove correct: testing is less useful.
+Polymorphic (higher order) functions are more abstract and are often considered easy to prove correct: testing is less useful.
 Thanks to parametricity, there is often only one possible implementation for "very polymorphic" functions.
 If types are considered theorems, the computational content of the values is often irrelevant.

-We attack the middle ground where there is little polymorphism, but there is still a possibility to get it wrong; and doing a proof is still more tedious than performing a simple test.
+We attack the middle ground where there is some polymorphism, but there is still a possibility to get it wrong; and doing a proof is still more tedious than performing simple tests.

 Introduce the running example here.

 # Picking a type

-Testing a polymorphic function is often considered "not possible" .
+Testing a polymorphic function is often considered impossible.
 For example, QuickCheck simply requires monomorphic properties.
 One must first instanciate the type parameters to concrete types.
 Here, multiple approaches spring to mind: